vmware-tanzu/velero/design/plugin-backup-and-restore-progress-design.md

 As the VolumePluginBackup CR is backed up instead of `volume.Snapshot`, to provide backward compatibility, CR will be backed as the same file i.e., `<backupname>-volumesnapshots.json.gz` file in the backup location.

-When restore controller calls `GetBackupVolumeSnapshots`, it gets `<backupname>-volumesnapshots.json.gz` object from backup location and decodes it to in-memory array of VolumePluginBackup CR.
-It returns array of `volume.Snapshot`s created from array of VolumePluginBackup CRs.
+For backward compatibility on restore side, consider below possible cases wrt Velero version on restore side and format of json.gz file at object location:

+- older version of Velero, older json.gz file (backupname-volumesnapshots.json.gz)

+- older version of Velero, newer json.gz file

+- newer version of Velero, older json.gz file

+- newer version of Velero, newer json.gz file

+First and last should be fine.

+For second case, decode in `GetBackupVolumeSnapshots` on the restore side should fill only required fields of older version and should work.

+For third case, after decode, metadata.name will be empty. `GetBackupVolumeSnapshots` decodes older json.gz into the CR which goes fine.
+It will be modified to return []VolumePluginBackupSpec, and the changes are done accordingly in its caller.

+If decode fails in second case during implementation, this CR need to be backed up to different file.
+And, for backward compatibility, newer code should check for old file existence, and follow older code if exists.
+If it doesn't exists, check for newer file and follow the newer code.

-`backupSyncController` on other clusters gets the `<backupname>-volumesnapshots.json.gz` object from backup location and decodes it to in-memory VolumePluginBackup CR.
+`backupSyncController` on restore clusters gets the `<backupname>-volumesnapshots.json.gz` object from backup location and decodes it to in-memory VolumePluginBackup CR.
 If its `metadata.name` is populated, controller creates CR.
 Otherwise, it will not create the CR on the cluster.
+It can be even considered to create CR on the cluster.

 #### VolumePluginRestore CR